Department of Justice is now the Department of Communities and Justice. Find out more >

 A notice of discontinuance is a form which tells the court that you want to end the case.

 If your agreement is that the plaintiff will not go ahead with a case against you, they can file a notice of discontinuance.
-If the agreement includes details about the payment of money or the return of goods, it is a good idea to also put the terms of your agreement in writing (for example, in terms of settlement).
+If the agreement includes details about the payment of money, it is a good idea to also put the terms of your agreement in writing (for example, in terms of settlement).

 For more information, see Notice of discontinuance.